 You Can’t Imagine How Bad You Can Smell-

 Not gonna elaborate too much on this, but I have NEVER needed a shower and clean clothes as bad as I did after the 100 Mile Wilderness.
 I had no idea I could get so disgusting in one weeks time!
 I’d like to think it was the excessive hot weather we experienced there, but who knows?
 Even though we jumped in ponds and streams regularly, we still were a stinky mess when heading into Monson.

 Rest Up When Done-

 We emerged from the wilderness 114.5 miles into our hike elated but exhausted and taking a zero day at Shaw’s Hiker Hostel the following day was indescribable in its blissfullness!
-Shaw’s owners- Poet and Hippy Chick are former through hikers who know EXACTLY what hikers need when they emerge from the woods.
+Shaw’s owners- Poet and Hippy Chick are former Appalachian Trail thru hikers who know EXACTLY what hikers need when they emerge from the woods.
 Hot showers, laundry, welcoming atmosphere and the best breakfast a hungry hiker could hope for were an awesome blessing to our tired bodies.
 I can’t thank them enough for their support and kindness to every hiker who passes through.
 So, long story short.
 We made it out of the 100 Mile Wilderness bruised and sore but ready for more!
 I’m taking a couple of days off to head to Ottawa to pick up Sophie as she finishes up her internship and joins us for a couple of weeks on the trail.
-But 115 miles are already in the books!
+But 115 miles of our Section Hike is already in the books!